tmendoza/9front-user/README.md

 My next project will be to write a more robust screen capture program which will do all of this more effectively and efficiently.

 ![Tony's Desktop - KVM 1080p](http://shonuff.superbadmofo.com/images/9front-desktop-720p.gif)

+Note:  I know mainly use drawterm from one of my Apple macOS laptops.
+Next thing is to add audio to drawterm.

 **Administration**